 Erika Carlson was studying clinical psychology in 2011, when she wrote her first line of Python code.
-She fell in love with programming, decided to change paths, and is now a software developer at Pillar Technology.
-The mission of GDI resonates personally for Erika, and she is deeply passionate about creating a community of female peers and mentors for women exploring the field of technology for the first time.
-Erika has a lifelong love for the city of Detroit and is excited to put new skills and tools in the hands of its entrepreneurs and future technologists.
+She fell in love with programming, decided to change paths, and is now a software developer and director of the Developer Apprentice Program at Detroit Labs.
+The mission of GDI resonates personally for Erika, and she is deeply passionate about creating a community of peers and mentors for women exploring the field of technology for the first time.

-Michelle Srbinovich is the Digital Director of public media station WDET 101.9FM.
+Michelle Srbinovich is the General Manager of WDET 101.9FM, Detroit's public radio station.
 She's passionate about accelerating the growth of Detroit's tech industry by building a strong community of female developers and technology leaders.
-Michelle is excited to extend GDI's reach across Southeast Michigan and provide women from all walks of life with the opportunity to connect, learn code, be part of moving Detroit forward.
-She's not only a chapter leader, she's also a student.
+Michelle is excited to extend GDI's reach across Southeast Michigan and provide women from all walks of life with the opportunity to connect, learn code, and be part of moving Detroit forward.

 Nick DeNardis is the Associate Director of Web Communications at Wayne State University.
 As host of the video blog EDU Checkup, he reviews higher education sites from the point of view of a first time visitor.
 He is the curator of EDU Snippits, a hand picked selection of inspiring and unique higher education web elements.
 He is a respected speaker at conferences on subjects ranging from Web usability, mobile, accessibility, and analytics.
 He is also one of the directors of TEDxDetroit.